 By making yourself available, you act on commitment.
 Sharing calendars can help in this regard.
 Managers and employees have easy access to each other's availability.
 To go further, interactive tools exist that allow you to share your hybrid schedule.

 Sirisack, Sales Support Manager at Pretto (the online real estate broker), negotiates the best mortgage conditions for his clients, and as a manager, he accompanies his hybrid teams on a daily basis with Deskare:

 "This is a really good solution for me as a Manager, especially to know when my team is working in the office.
 I love the ability to be notified in advance about everyone's attendance.
 With Deskare I know when I can organize in-person rituals with my employees."

-You can take back control of team life by tracking your employees' telecommuting and setting up remote and/or in-person meetings!
+You can take back control of team life by tracking your employees' remote work and organizing remote and/or face-to-face meetings!

 Being available is a good start.
 Making time for everyone is essential.
 It is a matter of finding the system that best suits each team and collaborator.
 Exchanges can take the form of a regular weekly review, fixed in the agenda.
 They can also take place more flexibly, through ad hoc meetings, depending on the needs.

 It is the ideal occasion to celebrate the progress of the various projects and successes, but also to better understand and rectify any problems in the new work organization.